DouglasUrner/ABCal/docs/README.md

   <a href="webcal://douglasurner.github.io/SKHScal/skdays.ics">SKHS A/B Day Calendar</a>

   The link will attempt to add the calendar subscription to your calendar.
 You (should) have to give it permission to continue.
+The calendar suggests a refresh interval of 1 hour, this seems to work for Outlook and for Apple calendars (both Mac and iPhone).
+Google has a mind of its own and says "It may take up to 12 hours for changes to show in your Google Calendar."
+They used to say "a few hours," then it was "up to 8 hours."
+Have faith, it may happen...

 * Subscribe manually to the calendar:
   - For **macOS Calendar:**